 With the low cost of natural gas and the widespread use of natural gas equipment for space and water heating, electrification of buildings will require a significant effort with a wide range of strategies.
 Possible strategies include new utility rates, rebates/incentives, policies, and significant marketing and education to shift the market.
-While the economics of utilizing electricity for heating are challenging, there are many benefits beyond decarbonization.
+In addition to the operating cost savings, there are many benefits beyond decarbonization.
 Educating building owners and occupants on those benefits will further increase demand.